The Migraine Bucket

 He then downs 2 strong coffees.

 Imagine that all these factors go into the imaginary “bucket”.
-The acid-like liquid rises.
+The liquid rises.

 The orange juice raises the level of the “bucket liquid”, and the high sugar content of the juice and its salicylates cause the liquid to become more acidic.
 Again he does not know that he has a slight reaction to orange juice, even though it is very common.